Make a Little Christmas Tree With Fabric Scraps

 Another idea would be to cut more than 3 triangles with thinner pieces of fabric for more visual interest.
 A group of these cute little Christmas trees would be pretty if there are several different sizes and shapes, say a slimmer, taller tree and short, thick one.
 When grouping similar items, odd numbers usually work best.

-The trees on the right were wrapped in a gauzy material and wrapped with scraps of lace and vintage trim.
+The trees above were wrapped in a gauzy material and wrapped with scraps of lace and vintage trim.
 You can sew or pin on strips of lace.
 Use pins with round heads in white, red, or gold.